knightsUCF/Plantopia/README.md

 - add a "Quit game?
 Yes or Cancel" functional enough for now, check how others do this

-- load straight in without the user having to select the resolution, leave that up to them in the settings of the game (can we do this?) -- or detect the users specs and pick a good generic starting one, and they can up the settings on their own in the game's graphics settings (like basic, good, very good,
+- load straight in without the user having to select the resolution, leave that up to them in the settings of the game (can we do this?) -- or detect the users specs and pick a good generic starting one, and they can up the settings on their own in the game's graphics settings (like basic, good, very good)

+- fix the starting screen flicker